ThatsVie/atlas-softy-pinko-docker/README.md

 # Atlas - Softy Pinko Docker

 This project demonstrates the setup of a Dockerized environment for a web application comprising front-end, back-end, and proxy servers.
-It encompasses tasks from 0 to 6, each focusing on different aspects of containerization, deployment, and scalability.
+It encompasses tasks 0 to 6, each focusing on different aspects of containerization, deployment, and scalability.

 ## Prerequisites